 However, it may also be associated with several side effects and not a great fit for everyone.

-This article reviews how the ketogenic diet may affect women with menopause.
+This article reviews how the ketogenic diet may affect menopausal women.

-The ketogenic diet may be associated with several benefits, specifically for menopause.
+The ketogenic diet may be associated with several benefits, specifically during menopause.

 Improves insulin sensitivity

 Menopause can cause several changes in hormone levels.